The OSDS is a non-profit dedicated to promoting swing dancing culture in Ottawa, ON, on unceded Algonquin territory.

 Wishing you joy, happiness, and good health.

-☰ Interested in volunteering? ☰
+Interested in volunteering?

 We're usually in need of helpers.
 As a "thanks", you'll receive free admission on the same day.
 Sign up at: volunteer.swingottawa.ca

 Long time dancers have seen many venues come and go.
-There has been dancer friendly music playing in places that we've crashed, or that was hosted with us in mind.
-Some with DJed breaks or with DJs as the main attraction.
-With and without much dance space and on all sorts of floor surfaces.
+Some with live music where we've crashed the party, or that was hosted with us in mind.
+With DJed set breaks or with DJs as the main attraction.
+Tiny convoluted spaces to dance or larger ones on all sorts of floor surfaces.
+They have mostly all come and gone.

-The OSDS' dances have always been welcoming to everyone, had the best floors and atmosphere.
+The OSDS' dances (and events) have always been welcoming to everyone, had the best floors and atmosphere.
 It is the one and only dance place that has been a constant and stood the test of time.

 The OSDS is Ottawa's Home of Lindy Hop.

-If you appreciate having a reliable and stable place to go dancing that has been around for decades+ ― Do not take it for granted that it will always be here, support it.
+If you appreciate having a reliable and stable place to go dancing that has been around for decades+

 Invite your friends to join you when you go.
 Its always more fun that way.
 Have an especially good time during an evening?
 Consider giving us a tip or making a donation.
 Thanks.